Evgeny17387/GeometricProcessing/README.md

 ## Notes
 1. Part of the course "Geometric Processing, 203.3747", Haifa University, Israel
-2. The program allows the user to perform different geometric processings on models (shown below)
+2. The program allows the user to perform different geometric processings on models (shown below) using different Algorithms from Computer Graphics

 ## Technology & Tools
 1. Written in C++, using OpenGL libraries (GLAD and GLFW) and Imgui for UI